Homemade Honey-Sweetened Yogurt Popsicles

 The other, and more socially acceptable, is to make some homemade popsicles.
 Icy goodness that refreshes the mouth and soul.
 Yes, please!

-Plus, there's a few bonuses to these homemade honey sweetened yogurt popsicles:
+Plus, there are a few bonuses to these homemade honey-sweetened yogurt popsicles:

 They whip up in less than three minutes (truthfully) and are totally worth the effort.
 I promise.